tetsu/animal-classifier/README.md

     FLICKR_SECRET = "{your flickr secret}"
     ```

-1. Download monkey images by typing following command in terminal.
+1. Go to the top folder of this project, and download monkey images by typing following command in terminal.

     ```
     python download.py monkey
     ```

+1. Download crow images by typing following command in terminal.

+    ```
+    python download.py crow
+    ```

+1. Download boar images by typing following command in terminal.

+    ```
+    python download.py boar
+    ```

+1. Remove images that are not proper for learning, such as unclear images, wrong images, images with other animals or breeds, etc.